admin-cf-1/cardano-coin-selection/information/specification.md

 cover the target amount exactly, the wallet software must arrange that change is paid back to the wallet.

-Coin selection refers to the process of choosing unspent outputs from a wallet's UTxO set in order to make a payment, and arranging for change to be paid back to the wallet by creating one or more change outputs.
+Coin selection refers to the process of choosing _unspent outputs_ from a wallet's UTxO set in order to make one or payments, and arranging for _change_ to be paid back to the wallet by creating one or more _change outputs_.

 ## Why is Coin Selection Non-Trivial?